NIH-NCPI/locutus/README.md

 #### DELETE

-Remove all mappings associated with codes from the table's shadow terminology.
+Soft delete all mappings associated with codes from the table's shadow terminology.
+The mappings 'valid' field is set to 'false'

 ### https://[APPURL]/api/Table/[id]/mapping/[code]